 How are Working Holiday visas granted?

-For citizens of Ireland, Canada, and France, the age limit is 35, so don’t be alarmed if the job seeker doesn’t look very young.
+Both types of Working Holiday visas are granted to foreigners between 18 and 30.
+The age limit for citizens of Ireland, Canada, and France is 35, so don’t be alarmed if the job seeker doesn’t look very young.

 How are backpackers protected?

 When you decide to employ a foreign national on a Working Holiday, you must know that all work regulations apply.
+Your seasonal employee has the same rights and obligations as any Australian laborer, and so do you.

-Before hiring a backpacker, you should verify their visa status personally using a vevo visa check (visa entitlement verification online), as you cannot always rely on a recruiting agency.
+Before hiring a backpacker, you should verify their visa status personally using a VEVO visa check (visa entitlement verification online), as you cannot always rely on a recruiting agency.

 It is in your best interests to do so because failure to comply with regulations concerning foreigners can have dire consequences.